vlang/vlang-blog/content/blog/vex-showcase.md

 The complete version of the code is available [here](https://github.com/hungrybluedev/vex-random-api/blob/main/layout.v).

-Finally, we have `generate.v` which is responsible for generating the pseudorandom numbers based on the given options.
-We leverage the in-built `rand` module (and its submodules) for this.
+Finally, we have `generate.v` which generates the pseudo-random numbers based on the given options.
+We leverage the built-in `rand` module (and its submodules) for this.
 This file makes use of the **configuration struct** approach - V's recommended way for managing named parameter arguments.
 The struct `GeneratorConfigStruct` is initialised with the arguments necessary.
 The ones left uninitialised are assigned the default zero values.
 This is in-line with V's philosophy of